-To ensure the successful rollout of employee wellness programmes, access to mental health services must be included in such programmes.
-The pandemic has led to an increase in mental health issues in the global workforce and employers need to be cognizant of this fact.
+To ensure the successful rollout of employee wellness programmes, access to mental health services must be included.
+The pandemic has increased mental health issues in the global workforce, and employers need to be aware of this.
 Empowering employees by giving them access to mental health services that they would not otherwise be able to afford can go a long way towards creating a happy and productive workforce.

 Sadly, in this part of the world, many employers still equate working longer hours to being more productive and expect this from all their employees.
-This even happens when employees are sick, however, this will only exacerbate presenteeism in the workplace.
-Employers need to prioritise their employees’ well-being and create a culture that is pro-employee and inclusive so that everyone gets treated equally and with their best interests at heart.
+This even happens when employees are sick.
+However, this will only exacerbate presenteeism in the workplace.
+Employers need to prioritise their employees’ well-being and create a pro-employee and inclusive culture so that everyone gets treated equally and has their best interests at heart.

-While the onus is on employers to take care of their employees, employees too need to speak up and take ownership of their state of well-being, which contributes to their presenteeism.
-Only when employees prioritise their own well-being and value themselves, will employers feel the urgency to do so as well.
+While the onus is on employers to take care of their employees, employees need to speak up and take ownership of their well-being, contributing to their presenteeism.
+Only when employees prioritise their well-being and value themselves, will employers feel the urgency to do so.